idpaterson/ts-transformer-cli/README.md

     "mytransformer": {

       // Optional.
 Will attempt to require the path provided using the $cwd.
-      // When omitted the cli will attempt to require('ts-transformer-<name>') "require": "./ts-transformer-mytransformer/index.js",
+      // When omitted the cli will attempt to require('ts-transformer-<NAME>') "require": "./ts-transformer-mytransformer/index.js",

       // Optional.
 Can be "before" and/or "after". "before" is the default.